awsdocs/amazon-connect-admin-guide/doc_source/historical-reporting-limits.md

 **Query data for three days at a time, for the past 35 days**
 + When you create a report that uses intervals \(such as 30 minute intervals\), you can return data for three days at a time, for the past 35 days\.

-**The availability of historical metric data is based on the retention period of CTRs**
+**The availability of historical metric data is based on the retention period of contact records**
-+ Historical metrics are based CTRs\.
-For the current retention period for CTRs, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.
++ Historical metrics are based contact records\.
+For the current retention period for contact records, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.

 **80k cell limit**